skip to main |

 The key to maintaining a higher level of helmet wearing is twofold: The police must maintain the threat of punishment for violators, while the government and NGOs must go further with their road safety eduction programs.
 He [HIB Official] said that the 3,000-riel (US$ 0,75) fine handed out to violators is too small, as it did not deter many drivers and did not motivate police to enforce the law to the fullest'.

+Can somebody explain why the police must be motivated to enforce the law?
+Is it not their job?
 "Phnom Penh Municipal Traffic Police Tin Prasouer denied this week that his officers had become lax in their enforcement of the helmet law, saying police continue to fine drivers not wearing helmets.
 Municipal police chief Hin Yan acknowledged the sharp decline in the percentage of drivers wearing helmets compared with the law's initial wave of compliance after Jan.
 1'.

-"Many people have never used them before, so they might feel uncomfortable to use them because sometimes they can't hear anything," he said.
+But the drop was not due to lax enforcement.
+No, this guy (Hin Yan) knows the reason: "Many people have never used them before, so they might feel uncomfortable to use them because sometimes they can't hear anything," he said.

 But that does not explain the drop?
 Or is the urge to phone and moto around town increased dramatically?